$\Lambda_b\rightarrow \Lambda(\to p \pi^-) \ell^+\ell^-$ as probe of CP-violating New Physics: CP-Violating Asymmetries and Results

 where $\phi^w_{1,2}$ are the weak phases, $\phi^s_{1,2}$ are the strong phases (arising due to final state interactions), and $|A_{1,2}|$ are the moduli of the interfering matrix elements.
 The decay rate asymmetry that signals the presence of CPV is

 As evident from this expression, a nonvanishing CP asymmetry requires that both the relative strong and weak phases of the amplitudes must be nonvanishing.
 The SM has a finite strong phase emanating from the imaginary part of $C_9^{\rm eff}$, which is generated by the $\bar q q$ loops ($q=c, u$) in the current-current operators.
-However, the weak phase, coming from the CKM elements in the last term of Eq.~\eqref{eq: C9eff}, is double Cabibbo-suppressed and small.
+However, the weak phase, coming from the CKM elements in the last term of Eq.~\eqref{eq: C9eff}, is doubly Cabibbo suppressed and small.
 Therefore, the CPV in $b\to s\ell^+\ell^-$ transitions in the SM is expected to be very small.